ZhiRongDev/HiCPEP/docs/source/index.rst

 ..
-    HiCPAP documentation master file, created by
+    HiCPEP documentation master file, created by
     sphinx-quickstart on Tue Mar 26 23:09:02 2024.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the HiCPAP's documentation!
+Welcome to the HiCPEP's documentation!
 ======================================

 .. toctree::